Sunday, May 4, 2008

 As many of you know, I will be finishing my undergraduate education this May.
 Many of you also know that my plan and dream is to return to Ecuador to teach English.
 The prospect of graduating is especially exciting to me since I will be making the formal transition from student to teacher.

+I would be perfectly content to move to Ecuador after graduation to join friends and begin my career.
+After much prayer and advice from adults who were once in my position, however, I have decided to postpone my plans, for a time, in order to travel and gain new experiences.
 Although I do not yet know the full implications of this decision, I have already begun planning for this new and exciting time.
 Several weeks ago, I was asked if I would be interested in joining a team from my church who would be traveling to China this summer to teach English.
 Needless to say, my decision was not a difficult one to make!

 So, this May 16th, I will fly from Tampa to Yinchuan, China, a city in north, central China.
 Led by my church’s Community Life Pastor, Jack Piquette, who recently moved back to Florida after having lived in Yinchuan with his family for two years, our team will work in one of the universities in Yinchuan, teaching English, building relationships, and serving the faculty in any way we can.